ssachtleben/play-plugins/cron/README.md

 This plugin provides a cron service to run time-based jobs.

+**IMPORTANT: The plugin is still in develop and maybe cause unexpected behaviors**

 ## Features

 * Find and register any ```@Cronjob``` annotated job classes